BoE's Carney did not discuss monetary policy in interview - Bloomberg

-LONDON Bank of England Governor Mark Carney did not discuss monetary policy in an interview with Bloomberg television which was focused on climate change, his interviewer said on Thursday.
+LONDON (Reuters) - Bank of England Governor Mark Carney did not discuss monetary policy in an interview with Bloomberg television which was focused on climate change, his interviewer said on Thursday.

 "He wouldn't talk about it," the reporter said on Bloomberg TV, referring to monetary policy.